Amiga Fast File System: FFS Modes

+Note: Both DirCache-modes are not backwards compatible with earlier versions of FFS.

 Version v40.1 was the last version of FFS released by Commodore, and came with AmigaOS 3.1, both on the OS disks and in the ROM.

 After this, several Unofficial patches appeared which allowed its use on drives after the first 2 GB of a hard disk, using a 64-bit addressing system called TrackDisk64 or TD64 (although the 2 GB limit on file size and the 127 GB limit on partition-sizes remained, as it was a limitation of AmigaOS' dos.library and all then-current Amiga software) and carried the version number of v44.

-The version of FFS that came with the later official licensed AmigaOS-releases from German distributor Haage & Partner, AmigaOS 3.5 and v3.9 respectively, was v45 – It differed from the former versions in that it used a alternate 64-bit addressing system, called New Style Device or NSD.
+The version of FFS that came with the later official licensed AmigaOS-releases from German distributor Haage & Partner, AmigaOS 3.5 and v3.9 respectively, was v45 – It differed from the former versions in that it used an alternate 64-bit addressing system, called New Style Device or NSD.

 More recently in 2003, MorphOS and AmigaOS 4 have introduced support for a slightly updated "FFS2", by Olaf Barthel (FFS v46, v50 respectively) – This release is compatible with the older FFS.
 It is PowerPC native, and introduced further two more DOSTypes: